 The rainforests threatened by palm oil production are uniquely lush and diverse, housing over half of the world’s species of flora and fauna.
 In recent years, conflict palm oil harvesting has become the leading contributor to rainforest destruction.
 Not only are wild orangutans displaced in the name of palm oil, but they are also killed as pests when they return to what’s left of their habitat.
 In addition to the environmental concerns, palm oil carries serious health implications.
 According to the documentary Sumatra Burning, an estimated 60,000 locals suffer from breathing complications due to smog caused by deforestation.
 Palm oil laborers are compensated with next-to-nothing wages.
 Many native communities have tried to stand up to these exploitative corporations, only to be forced out of the discussion.
 Unfortunately, it appears that many ethical vegan companies are not immune from corporate mal-governance.
 By using ingredients as destructive as palm oil, these businesses are essentially standing for profit above all else.

 Despite all this, there is hope for the future of palm oil.
 Thanks to organizations like the Palm Oil Innovation Group (POIG) and the Roundtable on Sustainable Palm Oil (RSPO), strides have been made towards farming palm oil in a sustainable, deforestation-free way.
 Boulder Brands—the mother company to Earth Balance—has even received praise from the POIG for being the most committed brand joining the fight against unsustainable palm oil.
 But frustrated customers will recall having their objecting comments deleted on Earth Balance’s social media as recently as 2 weeks ago.
-Their website aims to reassure that they are on the case, and they are not alone.
-Thousands of companies, many of them vegan, have taken their own version of the “Palm Oil Pledge” to ensure that they are working towards sourcing fair-trade, non-destructive, cruelty-free palm oil.
+As of November 2019, Earth Balance’s Palm oil transparency page has been deleted from their website—so it remains to be seen how seriously they are taking the issue.
+Thousands of other companies, many of them vegan, have taken their own version of the “Palm Oil Pledge” to ensure that they are working towards sourcing fair-trade, non-destructive, cruelty-free palm oil.

 But there remain some legitimate concerns for these claims.
 For starters, the RSPO offers a green certification to companies who use palm oil responsibly; but this does very little to actually guarantee that any sustainable practices were met.
 This is a disappointingly good example of greenwashing, a phenomenon describing declarations of sustainability where there are none.
 This leads to the inevitable question: must we continue to use palm oil at all?
 Couldn’t we, instead of stretching the definition of what is and isn’t eco-friendly, simply use an alternative?